rklabacka/ThamnophisElegans_FunctionalGenomics2021/README.md

 ![Analyze Covariates Plot 0](./Examining-Sequence-Variation/images/BootstrappingDefinition.png)

 We use our high-confidence SNPs to generate a recalibration table (table_0) with our .bam file using [BaseRecalibrator](https://gatk.broadinstitute.org/hc/en-us/articles/360042477672-BaseRecalibrator).
 We then perform base score recalibration to create a new .bam file using [ApplyBQSR](https://gatk.broadinstitute.org/hc/en-us/articles/360042476852-ApplyBQSR).
 With this new .bam file, we repeat the variant calling process described above (with the exception of variant filtration) and create another recalibration table (table_1).
 We then compare table_0 with table_1 using [AnalyzeCovariates](https://gatk.broadinstitute.org/hc/en-us/articles/360042911971-AnalyzeCovariates).
 This tool outputs a pdf that compares assigned quality scores and their accuracy between table_0 and table_1 within each individual.
-Here is an example of the exported plots:
+Here is an example of the exported plots
 ![Analyze Covariates Plot 0](./Examining-Sequence-Variation/images/AnalyzeCovariates_0.png)

 We repeat the above until it appears that that the scores converge.
 This process uses machine learning to model systematic (non-random) errors in Phred score assignment.
 Each iteration uses the high-confidence SNPs to update the scores within the .bam files.
 Ideally this would be done using a database of high-confidence SNPs previously collected.
 However, this is not an option for many non-model organisms (thus the "bootstrapping" suggestion by GATK).
 We performed this process for both Seq-Cap and RNA-Seq datasets independently, resulting in a vcf file for each.
-Here is what the plots will look like once convergence is reached:
+Here is what the plots will look like once convergence is reached
 ![Analyze Covariates Plot 1](./Examining-Sequence-Variation/images/AnalyzeCovariates_1.png)

 # <a name="variant-call-processing"></a>